 Proper shoes are the best-known prevention for this kind of condition, so don’t be lazy to spend some time searching for a model that suits you.

 Believe it or not, but socks are a major player in this situation, and I suggest you wear double layered socks.

 Now, when you run, the friction is going to build up between the two layers of socks rather than the sock and the foot, and lessen the chance of hot spots.

 Also, avoid cotton socks as they soak up all the sweat and keep your feet moist, which is something you definitely don’t want.
-Go for materials that wick away the sweat.

 In Case of Flat/Hollow Feet, Use Orthotics

 Both flat and hollow feet are conditions that leave your foot’s arch is in a compromised position which means that it requires some additional support.